top of page

 The 3 Stages of T1D

-Islet autoimmunity (IA) is marked by the development of autoantibodies against islet autoantigens.
-These autoantibodies include insulin autoantibody (IAA), GAD autoantibody (GADA), insulinoma antigen-2 autoantibody (IA-2A), and zinc transporter type 8 autoantibody (ZnT8A).
-Prospective studies have shown that the confirmed presence of multiple islet autoantibodies (mIA) strongly predicts progression to symptomatic T1D.(4) These observations inform the staging of pre-symptomatic type 1 diabetes,(5) now incorporated into clinical consensus guidelines of the ADA, the Endocrine Society, and the International Society for Pediatric and Adolescent Diabetes (ISPAD).(6,7) (See Figure 4 and Table 1)
+Islet autoimmunity is marked by the development of autoantibodies against islet autoantigens.
+These islet autoantibodies (IAb) include insulin autoantibody (IAA), glutamic acid decarboxylase autoantibody (GADA), insulinoma antigen-2 autoantibody (IA-2A), and zinc transporter type 8 autoantibody (ZnT8A).
+Prospective studies have shown that the confirmed presence of multiple islet autoantibodies (mIA) strongly predicts progression to symptomatic T1D.(5) These observations inform the staging of pre-symptomatic T1D,(5, 6) now incorporated into clinical consensus guidelines of the American Diabetes Association (ADA), the Endocrine Society, and the International Society for Pediatric and Adolescent Diabetes (ISPAD).(6,7,8)

 1